 Day 4: Rotorua – Taupo (Te Puia Art center and Pohuto geyser, Kiwi house, wai-o-tapu geothermal areas, Huka Falls, dinner/cruise on lake) driving distance 1h

 Visit Te Puia, the premier Māori cultural centre in New Zealand - a place of gushing waters, steaming vents, boiling mud pools and spectacular geysers.
 The Māori tradition lives on at Te Whakarewarewa, our Māori culture, and our National Carving and Weaving Schools of New Zealand.
 The environment alone is of enormous geological significance, with thermal activity ranging from boiling mud to the world famous 30-metre (100-foot) Pohutu geyser, erupting up to 20 times each day.
 The Kiwi Conservation Centre is a valuable part of a national Kiwi breeding programme.
 Here you can see our New Zealand native flightless bird and national icon in a specially lit purpose-built nocturnal house, with expert guides and information at hand.
 Learn about the past of our native people, carvings and ta moko (tattoo art).
-Be captivated by the displays of weaponry and combat, coupled with the grace and beauty of the poi dance.
-You’ll be amazed by the spine tingling haka finale.
 Following on from this you take another journey through a world of unique thermal formations at Waitapu Thermal Wonderland.
 View the fascinating 'Champagne Pool' and experience the panorama of vividly colourful hot and cold pools, steaming fumaroles and hot boiling mud pools.
 We continue through the Waikato region, one of New Zealand's greenest places, and richest agricultural regions.
 You will pass land with lush grass for raising cattle, thoroughbred horses and vast stands of exotic timber.
 Today we stay at Lake Taupo, the largest Lake in this country on the way we stop at the Huka Falls - these spectacular falls roar through a 15-m wide chasm before plunging a further 11-m.
 Today you are visiting on the edges of the township of Lake Taupo with the largest Lake in this country.
 Lake Taupo is also the world’s largest volcanic crater, created in one giant explosion.
 The ash cloud floated all over the world - ice samples from as far apart as Antarctica and Alaska have determined the explosion to have occurred in 186AD.
 The effects of the ash were even recorded in China and Rome.
 You can gather your own free volcanic souvenir from the shoreline in the form of very light pumice stones (great for cleaning off rough skin) which were spewed out in that eruption.
 Just about everywhere you look in the Lake Taupo region, you'll see a volcano.
 For dinner we have organised a boat cruise on Lake Taupo, where you can just relax or catch one of the many rainbow trout's for your evening meal.
 Or (Optional) Waimangu and lake cruise at Lake Rotomahana: In the morning visit the Waimangu's volcanic area with the steaming landscape and other fascinating geothermal features as you follow our crater walkways.
 A protected scenic reserve and wildlife refuge, Waimangu Volcanic Valley geothermal park encompasses beautiful Lake Rotomahana and is set in pristine New Zealand bush.
 Enjoy a boat cruise on Lake Rotomahana.
 This beautiful lake has its own separate geothermal system, with the amazing thermal activity that can only be seen from our vessel during your boat cruise.
 One of New Zealand’s most beautiful, unspoilt, natural wilderness areas, the lake and surrounding land are protected from development.
 The 1886 Mt Tarawera Eruption changed Lake Rotomahana dramatically, exploding it to 20 times its size.
 The lake now covers approximately 15 coalescing craters formed during the eruption.
 15 years after that massive eruption, the lake reached its current height and is now the deepest in New Zealand's North Island.
 Lake Rotomahana is the newest of all New Zealand’s larger, naturally formed lakes – protected as a wildlife refuge, it’s home to large numbers of birds all year round.
 Accommodation: Lake Taupo

 Day 5: Taupo - Napier/Hawkes Bay (Huka Falls, art deco city and winery tour) driving distance 3h